Black Diamond Speed 40 Backpack Review: A Modular Alpine Tool Built to Summit

 The X-Rip nylon and UTS coating respond best to hand washing in cold or lukewarm water with a mild, non-detergent soap.
 Machine washing can degrade the UTS coating over time and stress the seams and welded patches.
 Rinse thoroughly and allow the pack to air dry completely before storage.
 It is best hung loosely so air can move through the interior.

-DWR and Weather Protection
+Weather Protection and Care

 Final Verdict: The Alpine Workhorse That Earns Its Place